About tsc_admin

 Entries by tsc_admin

-Watch our webinar here
+- Watch our webinar here24th March, 2020

 The Multi Car Collision Avoidance (MuCCA) Research & Development project final showcase webinar took place on the 19th March 2020.
 The recording includes presentations from the Centre for Connected and Autonomous Vehicles (CCAV) and the MuCCA consortium including, Applus Idiada, Connected Places Catapult, Cosworth Electronics, SBD Automotive, Cranfield University and Westfield Sportscars.
 The webinar also showcased the first view of the final demonstration video.
 Finally the webinar finished with a Q&A to the consortium from the audience.
 If you missed the webinar or would like to review it again please click here.